baasbox/docs/RestAPI/Admin/admin_database_management.rst

 **Headers**: See the :doc:`/RestAPI/general_remarks`

-**Description**: Drop database with a timeout (if specified) and creates another one
+**Description**: Drop database with a timeout (if specified) and creates a new clean one (returns to initial stage)

 **Returns**:

 -  Code 400: the X-BAASBOX-APPCODE contains an invalid application code
 -  Code 500: the servers cannot fulfill the request, an internal server error occurred
 -  Code 200: OK